GLOBAL MARKETS-Dollar tumbles, shares gain after weak U.S. jobs data

 April 3 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

-* U.S. jobs data misses expectations, 148,000 vs 180,000 estimate * Dollar slides to two-year low vs euro * Stocks climb on expectations Fed's bond buying good into 2014 * Brent crude rises on news of U.S.-Saudi rift over Mideast By Herbert Lash NEW YORK, Oct 22 The dollar slid to a two-year low against the euro and global equity markets rose for a fifth session in a row on Tuesday after weak U.S. jobs data reinforced expectations the Federal Reserve will keep its easy-money policy intact into 2014.
-U.S. Treasuries yields fell to the lowest in three months on the jobs data.
+* U.S. jobs data misses expectations, 148,000 vs 180,000 estimate * Dollar slides to two-year low vs euro, rebounds against yen * Stocks climb on expectations Fed's bond buying good into 2014 * Oil rises on news of U.S.-Saudi rift over Mideast By Herbert Lash NEW YORK, Oct 22 The dollar slid to a two-year low against the euro and a measure of global equity markets rose for a fifth session in a row on Tuesday after weak U.S. jobs data reinforced expectations the Federal Reserve will keep its easy-money policy intact into 2014.
 Nonfarm payrolls increased 148,000 in September, the Labor Department said in a report delayed by the 16-day shutdown of the federal government.
 The total was far lower than economists' estimates of 180,000 new jobs.
 Even though the job count for August was revised to show more positions created than previously reported, employment gains in July were the weakest since June 2012.
-Economists and market analysts said the tepid pace of U.S. job growth supported the Federal Open Market Committee's decision in September not to begin paring back its purchases of $85 billion a month in bonds to bolster the economy.
+Economists and market analysts said the tepid pace of U.S. jobs growth supported the Federal Open Market Committee's decision in September not to begin paring back its monthly purchases of $85 billion a month to bolster the economy.
 "Today's underperforming jobs number fully justifies September's cautious FOMC," said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.
 "Dollar bulls will be discomfited but equities will find the economic logic invigorating," he said.
-Stocks rose on Wall Street, in Europe and elsewhere in the Americas after the jobs report.
+Stocks opened higher on Wall Street, following gains in Europe and elsewhere in the Americas after the jobs report.
 The euro jumped and the dollar index slipped, while government debt prices rose on both sides of the Atlantic, pushing yields lower.
-Equities later pared some gains, and the tech-rich Nasdaq composite index briefly slipped into negative territory.
-MSCI's all-country stock index, which tracks stocks in 45 countries, rose 0.63 percent to levels last seen in January 2008.
-The FTSEurofirst 300 of leading European shares rose 0.49 percent to close at a provisional 1,287.32.
-On Wall Street, the Dow Jones industrial average was up 61.10 points, or 0.40 percent, at 15,453.30.
-The Standard & Poor's 500 Index was up 8.40 points, or 0.48 percent, at 1,753.06.
-The Nasdaq Composite Index was up 7.23 points, or 0.18 percent, at 3,927.28.
-The euro hit a high of $1.3748 against the dollar, its strongest level since Nov.
-14, 2011, in early New York trading.
-It was last at $1.3776, up 0.69 percent.
-Against the yen, the dollar fell as low as 97.86 was last down 0.02 percent at 98.16 yen in choppy trade.
-The dollar index, a basket of six major trading currencies, was down 0.52 percent.
+MSCI's all-country stock index, which tracks stocks in 45 countries, rose 0.76 percent to levels last seen in January 2008.
+The FTSEurofirst 300 of leading European shares rose 0.71 percent to 1,290.24.
+The Dow Jones industrial average was up 74.95 points, or 0.49 percent, at 15,467.15.
+The Standard & Poor's 500 Index was up 9.45 points, or 0.54 percent, at 1,754.11.
+The Nasdaq Composite Index was up 5.16 points, or 0.13 percent, at 3,925.21.
+In early New York trading, the euro hit a high of $1.3748 against the dollar, its strongest level since Nov.
+14, 2011.
+It was last at $1.3765, up 0.61 percent.
+Against the yen, the dollar fell as low as 97.86 but later rebounded, up 0.19 percent at 98.37 yen.
+The dollar index, a basked of six major trading currencies, was down 0.55 percent.
+U.S. Treasuries yields fell to the lowest in three months on the jobs data.
 "This really does push us into a January, February mode (for Fed tapering) and if there is a shutdown, possibly even further," said Aaron Kohli, an interest rate strategist at BNP Paribas in New York, referring to another U.S. political standoff in early 2014.
-Benchmark 10-year notes were last up 23/32 in price to yield 2.5251 percent, the lowest since July 24.
-German Bund futures hit two-week highs, closing 63 ticks higher on the day at 140.54, while yields on German 10-year government debt fell below 1.80 percent.
+Benchmark 10-year notes were last up 24/32 in price to yield 2.5215 percent, the lowest since July 24.
+In Europe, yields on German 10-year government debt fell below 1.80 percent.
 "This report definitely gives the Fed pause.
 It keeps QE alive and bonds will like it and so might stocks.
 This is positive for all asset prices," said Craig Dismuke, chief economic strategist with Vining Sparks in Tennessee.
 Brent crude oil rose above $110 per barrel, pulling its premium above U.S. light crude to the widest in six months, after news of a deterioration in relations between the United States and key OPEC oil producer Saudi Arabia.
-Brent for December was up 34 cents a barrel at $109.98.
-U.S. crude futures slipped 72 cents to $98.50 a barrel.
-The most active gold futures contract on New York's COMEX was up 2 percent at $1,342.80 an ounce.
-European equities set five-year highs in a broad-based rally spurred by the jobs report and corporate results that beat analysts' estimates.
-Norwegian insurer Gjensidige jumped 8 percent on third-quarter earnings that beat forecasts and a surprise special dividend.
-UK consumer goods firm Reckitt Benckiser Group rose 5.2 percent after reporting higher revenue and saying it was reviewing options for its pharmaceuticals unit.
+Brent for December rose 74 cents a barrel to $110.38.
+U.S. crude futures slipped 12 cents to $99.10 a barrel.

 April 3 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.